google-deepmind/torch-cephes/README.md

 ##Wrapping new Cephes functions

 Cephes has many functions, that we will wrap as required.
-If you need a function not wrpaped yet, please add it:
+If you need a function not wrapped yet, please add it:

 1. Locate the C one-line declaration in the Cephes C file you need.